bumptech/nitro/docs/nitro.md

 Set the maximum frame size allowable on this socket.

-If a remote connection attempts to send a frame larger than this value, the nitro error handler will be invoked and the connection will be dropped.
+If a remote connection attempts to send a frame larger than this value, the Nitro error handler will be invoked and the connection will be dropped.

 Similarly, if the local application attempts to send